 Touch any control to select it.
-For variable controls, turn Knob A to change the setting.
+For variable controls, turn the knob assigned to <DIAL> to change the setting.
 You can also touch the selected control to enable swipe mode, then swipe your finger left or right to change the parameter.
 The select indicator will turn red while swipe is enabled.
 You can continue to swipe until swipe mode times out (in 3 seconds).